 [H3O+] = Kw / [OH¯]

-Result #4: In a solution, if one variable ( [H3O+] or [OH¯] ) changes value (either up or down), the other variable will change in the opposite direction.
+Result #4: In a solution, suppose some solute is added.
+If one of our variables ( [H3O+] or [OH¯] ) changes in value (either up or down) due to the addition of solute, the other variable will change in the opposite direction.

-The change in values will still preserve this fundamental equality:
+The change in values will preserve this fundamental equality:

 Kw = [H3O+] [OH¯]